tonybruess/MATH51/README.md

 # MATH51

-Collection of my assignments and work in the class MATH51.
+> Fall 2014

-> Fall 2014 @ Stanford
+Collection of my assignments and work in the class MATH51 at Stanford.